skebi69/IntroBash/PITCHME.md

 +++
 ### Topics (Cont)
--   Conditional handling
+-   Conditional handling |
-    -   if statement
+    -   if statement |
-    -   if else
+    -   if else |
-    -   if elif
+    -   if elif |
-    -   case
+    -   case |
--   Select/case text menu
+-   Select/case text menu |

 +++
 ### Topics (Cont)
--   Loops
+-   Loops |
-    -   for
+    -   for |
-    -   while
+    -   while |
-    -   until
+    -   until |
--   Functions
+-   Functions |

+---
+### Why Script?
+-   Run series of commands |
+-   Build a long, complicated command |
+-   Run commands that depend on specific conditions/results |
+-   Run repetitive commands |
+-   A lazy sysadmin is a good sysadmin - Let your scripts do the work for you

+---
+### She bang (#!)